getgrenade/tf2-workshop-toolkit/README.md

 **Extract Cosmetic Base** — In Edit Mode, extracts selected faces into a new mesh object, applies the active asset's material, and automatically routes it to the correct LOD collection.
 Good for blocking out shapes from an existing reference.

-**Sync Jiggle Bones** — Copies jiggle bone positions and hierarchy from one armature to others.
-Select the source armature last (active), with target armatures also selected.
+**Sync Jiggle Bones** — Copies jiggle bone positions and hierarchy from one armature to others. (jiggle must be named jiggle_(name) or j_(name)

 **Export Preview FBX** — Exports flagged asset meshes (no armature, no animation) to `/bakes/<blend_name>_substance.fbx` for use in Substance Painter.
 Reference/library assets are included automatically.

 **Reproject Diffuse** — Bakes the diffuse color from a reference mesh onto the active mesh using object-space normals.
 Useful for transferring base color from a TF2 reference model.
-Shift-select the reference first, then the target, then run.
+Shift-select the reference first, then the target.

-**Generate Preview Texture** — Bakes a quick flat-color + bevel-shaded preview texture at 512px for in-game testing without a real PBR texture.
+**Generate Preview Texture** — Use only after normal map is baked.
+Creats diffuse and normal map in /textures/temp/ folder for quick preview with importer.

 ---